Ringspo is reader supported

 The prices that I was offered for the diamond and ring ranged from $1,200 to $2,300

 Diamonds may be forever, but they don’t necessarily need to be forever with the same

 Finding the best place to sell your engagement ring

-The diamond had the following specifications:
+The test ring for my research had the following specs:

-- Shape: Emerald cut
+- Diamond shape: Emerald cut